gogoprog/euccas.github.io/source/_posts/2017-06-16-how-instagram-moved-to-python-3.md

 date: 2017-06-16 17:52:34 -0700
 comments: true
 categories: Python Infrastructure System-Design
-keywords: python python3 instagram infrastracture
+keywords: python python3 instagram infrastructure
 description: How Instagram moved to Python 3, the challenges and problem solved when migrating to Python 3
 ---